GeoffreySangston/GeoffreySangston.github.io/_posts/MathBlog/2021-06-21-Geodesic-Circles1.md

 \begin{align\*}
     2\pi = K \cdot A(B_\rho) + \kappa(\rho) \cdot L(\partial B_\rho).
 \end{align\*}
-Of course, this is just an expression of, and is generalized by, the Gauss-Bonnet formula.
+Of course, this is just an expression of the Gauss-Bonnet formula in the case the surface has constant curvature.

 ---